Bachelor's Degree (BS) in Mechanical Engineering

 Accelerated Pathway

 This program is part of the Accelerated Master's Pathways program.
-If you plan to obtain a related master's degree, this program can save you time and money with dual credit hours when you sign up.
+If you plan to obtain a master's degree, AMP can save you time and money with dual credit hours by signing-up when you have earned between 60-105 credit hours as an undergraduate student at UK.

-“As a mechanical engineering student, I began to see how engineering really opens a door for you.
+Register Now“As a mechanical engineering student, I began to see how engineering really opens a door for you.
 You might not necessarily be doing engineering your whole life, but you still have the creative problem-solving mindset that you get from becoming an engineer.”

 Monon Rahman